barry-waldbaum-rl/reat-vm-setup/README.md

 Now you're ready to commit DNS changes to a Docker image in GCR.

+19. Create a service account key with write permissions to the gcr.io/redislabs-university repository in GCR.

-19. SSH to the VM from GCP console so you're using your GCP account to do this.
+20. SSH to the VM from GCP console so you're using your GCP account to perform the next steps.

-20. Commit DNS changes to a local Docker image first and tag it for upload to GCR.
+21. Commit changes to the vanilla DNS container to a local Docker image first and tag it for upload to GCR.

 ```bash
 sudo docker commit vanilla-dns admin-training-dns